Violet Hamm Obituary (1934 - 2020) - The Herald

 July 11, 1934 - November 16, 2020

 Fort Lawn, South Carolina - Violet Simmons Hamm was born on July 11, 1934.
 She passed away on Monday, November 16, 2020.
 She is the daughter of Bennett and Elizabeth Simmons.
-She was preceded in death by her husband, James Ralph Hamm Sr.
+She was the widow of James Ralph Hamm, Sr.